nmeri17/suphle-docs/src/docs/v1/appendix/Transition-from-visual-to-automated-testing.md

 [As has already been said](/docs/v1/appendix/Building-blocks-of-the-testing-chain#the-induction), any value we intend to test has to end up somewhere, otherwise, there simply would be no way to observe it.
 Wrapping the steps leading up to `x` makes for cleaner code that is ready for reuse.
 But when that is not possible, hook up a checkpoint wherever `x` is eventually used, with the aid of mocks and spies

 // example

+#### Peeling off RCAs

+Applies not only to RCAs but dependencies whose lifetime are managed, and contents populated by external forces beyond our control

+stripping off the RCA itself and isolating its dependency to use expected raw input

+rca examples: middleware, request details, payload readers (both internal --stdIputR, etc), and user-land that rely on these guys, cli readers (getOption)

+** test equivalent identifiers section
+When building database-powered applications, learning migrations and factories is not optional